Collegeport, Texas: Growth

-Downfall
+Decline

 Despite Hurd's claims of Collegeport's mild and warm climate, freezes began to plague the town and its farmers.
-In 1914 a heavy freeze came through killing most of the crops.
+In 1914, a heavy freeze passed through, killing most of the crops.
 The aftermath of the freeze brought a drought and a disease that killed off most of the livestock.
 Families suffered many losses through the freeze, causing a number of families to move away from Collegeport.

-By 1935 the railroad depot was dismantled and rebuilt as the Mopac House.
-Less than 30 years later in 1961, Hurricane Carla moved in off the Gulf of Mexico causing many of the original families to leave permanently.
+By 1935, the railroad depot was dismantled and rebuilt as the Mopac House.
+In 1961, Hurricane Carla moved in off the Gulf of Mexico, causing many of the original families to leave permanently.

 Present day

 As of 2008 Collegeport has two churches, a community center, the Mopac House, a volunteer fire department, and a post office.

 Education

 The area is within the Palacios Independent School District.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Collegeport has a humid subtropical climate, abbreviated "Cfa" on climate maps.